cyberbotics/webots/docs/guide/controller-programming.md

 In the ".wbt" file, it is possible to specify arguments that are passed to a controller when it starts.
 They are specified in the `controllerArgs` field of the [Robot](../reference/robot.md) node, and they are passed as parameters of the `main` function.
 For example, this can be used to specify parameters that vary for each robot's controller.
-Note that using MATLAB, the controller arguments retrieval is not supported.
+Note that the implementation will differ significantly across the different languages.
+If using MATLAB, you must implement the controller as a [function](https://www.mathworks.com/help/matlab/matlab_prog/scripts-and-functions.html) with [`varargin`](https://www.mathworks.com/help/matlab/ref/varargin.html) to achieve similar results.

 For example if we have: